The definitive guide to WordPress website maintenance

 Proper WordPress maintenance entails performing regular backups without fail.
 Thanks to various free plugins (UpdraftPlus being one of the most well-known), you can easily create backups at your desired frequency.

-File Cleanup, Revisions, etc.
+File cleanup, revisions, etc.

 Just like with your computer, getting rid of unnecessary files helps speed up the performance of WordPress.
 Don’t be lazy and eliminate all the junk that has accumulated over time in your database.